-Experimenters shall be liable for actions performed on the Platform.
-In case of misuse, Experimenters are responsible for making good all damages to the Testbed(s) and are responsible for any loss or damage incurred.
+The Experimenter is and shall be liable for actions performed on the Platform.
+In case of misuse, Experimenter is responsible for making good all damages to the Testbed(s) and is responsible for any loss or damage incurred.

-Experimenters are granted account(s) to the Platform, for own and personal use.
-Experimenters should take appropriate measures to protect their credentials and prevent their use by third parties.
-The information Experimenters provide when requesting an account should be correct.
-Experimenters shall be responsible for all and any loss or damages incurred by them and/or the Project as a result of any unauthorized transfer by them of their password.
+The Experimenter is granted account(s) to the Platform for own and personal use.
+The Experimenter should take appropriate measures to protect its credentials and prevent its use by third parties.
+The information the Experimenter provides when requesting an account should be correct.
+Experimenter shall be responsible for all and any loss or damages incurred by the Experimenter and/or the WiSHFUL consortium as a result of any unauthorized transfer by them of their password.
+No warranty whatsoever is given with respect to the Platform, support and all information provided hereunder including, but not limited to, any express or implied warranty for use, availability, reliability, quality, fitness for a particular purpose or non-infringement of third party intellectual property rights.
+They are provided "AS IS".

-Experimenters must respect the regulations of the various Platform resources they use in their Experiment.
+Experimenter must respect the regulations of the various Platform resources the Experimenter uses in its Experiment.

-Experimenters must not interfere with others' work or attempt to invade their privacy.
-Experimenters must not attempt modify any element of the Platform nor to disrupt the working of the Platform or any other system.
+Experimenter must not interfere with others' work or attempt to invade their privacy.
+Experimenter must not attempt modify any element of the Platform nor to disrupt the working of the Platform or any other system.

-If there is evidence that the actions of Experimenters are adversely impacting the quality offered by the Platform, Providers are empowered to take reasonable measures to terminate or reprioritize usage in order to protect the overall operation of their services.
+If there is evidence that the actions of Experimenter is adversely impacting the quality offered by the Platform, Providers are empowered to take reasonable measures to terminate or reprioritize usage in order to protect the overall operation of their services.
 Implicated Experimenters will be contacted by the Providers as early as is reasonable.